Virtual Meeting Etiquette: 17 Rules for Professionalism in 2025

 2. Ensure Equipment and Connection are Working

 One of the biggest nightmares of anyone attending a virtual meeting is getting cut off due to slow internet connections, broken equipment, or poor sound quality.
-These can interrupt meetings, and may frustrate your team or your client.
+These can interrupt all-hands meetings, and may frustrate your team or your client.
 The whole point of conducting a virtual meeting is to be able to see and listen to each other clearly despite the virtual space, and these issues are the antitheses of that.

 Pro tip: If you are sharing a screen, make sure to hide sensitive information that the rest of your meeting should not see.
 Test your screen beforehand and check to see if you are only showing information relevant to the meeting.
 Close unnecessary browsers and documents to avoid any mishaps.